Standard market reports give you numbers. This page explains what those numbers actually measure, and what they miss.

 Why it matters: First-attempt listings and relisted homes behave differently, and treating them as a single category obscures important signals.
 First-attempt listings reflect current seller expectations entering fresh.
 Relisted homes reflect sellers who have already received market feedback, adjusted their approach, and returned.

 The performance gap is consistent across every Southwest Florida market Worthington tracks.
-In one recent Fort Myers analysis, first-attempt listings carried a median of 26 days on market before going under contract.
-Relisted homes that eventually sold spent 219 total days across both attempts.
+The Re-list Rate section above includes one Fort Myers analysis illustrating that gap in detail.
 Overpricing has a measurable cost, and the data shows it every month.

 First-attempt listings also serve as the baseline for Competitive Inventory calculations.
 A first-attempt listing under 90 days on market is automatically included in the competitive count.
-A relist is included only if it returned with a meaningful price reduction.
+A relist is included only if it returned at least 3% below its prior asking price.
 This is what makes First-Attempt Listing a necessary term alongside Re-list Rate rather than simply its inverse.

 DOM Reset